-|University of Alabama - Birmingham||Fellowship programs offered in orthopaedic, pediatric and abdominal transplant surgery, as well as surgical research||Birmingham, AL|
+|University of Alabama - Birmingham||Fellowship programs offered in orthopaedic, pediatric, and abdominal transplant surgery, as well as surgical research||Birmingham, AL|

-|University of California - Los Angeles||Fellowship programs offered in multi-organ transplant, plastic, vascular and cardiothoracic surgery||Los Angeles, CA|
+|University of California - Los Angeles||Fellowship programs offered in multi-organ transplant, plastic, vascular, and cardiothoracic surgery||Los Angeles, CA|

-|University of Iowa Hospitals and Clinics||Is the only Level I trauma center in the state; burn treatment center and bariatric surgery center are nationally recognized for high-quality care||Iowa City, IA|
+|University of Iowa Hospitals and Clinics||Is the only Level I trauma center in the state; the school's burn treatment center and bariatric surgery center are nationally recognized for high-quality care||Iowa City, IA|

 |University of Texas Southwestern Medical Center||Surgical department has a center devoted to the study of minimally invasive surgery||Dallas, TX|

-|University of Washington||A primary research center sponsored by the surgery department is the Surgical Outcomes Resource Center (SORCE)||Seattle, WA|
+|University of Washington||Has a primary research center sponsored by the surgery department called the Surgical Outcomes Resource Center||Seattle, WA|

-|Vanderbilt University||4th-year surgical residents can do an international residency in general, pediatric or pediatric neurosurgery at the Kijabe Hospital in Kenya||Nashville, TN|
+|Vanderbilt University||4th-year surgical residents can do an international residency in general, pediatric, or pediatric neurosurgery at the Kijabe Hospital in Kenya||Nashville, TN|

-|Yale University||Students can complete a surgical residency in cardiothoracic, dental, plastic or otolaryngology surgery||New Haven, CT|
+|Yale University||Students can complete a surgical residency in cardiothoracic, dental, plastic, or otolaryngology surgery||New Haven, CT|

 The medical schools at Johns Hopkins, Columbia, and Emory universities offer some of the top surgical training programs in the United States.
 These programs include a variety of specialty, residency, and fellowship options for medical students.